jliuhtonen/blu-hawaii/README.md

 # blu-hawaii

 blu-hawaii enables you to send whatever you are playing on your [BluOS player](https://bluos.net/) to Last.fm.
-It is intended to run in the background on a server-like computer in the same network as your BluOS player.
+It is intended to run in the background on a server-like computer that can access the BluOS player with TCP.

 ## Service discovery